Ukraine evacuates civilians from steel plant under siege

 The situation at the plant has drawn the world’s attention, with the United Nations and the International Committee of the Red Cross desperately trying to organize evacuations.

-In recent days, fighters inside had described bringing out small groups of civilians who had been hiding there for weeks.
-The fighters said via social media that both they and the Russians have used a white flag system to halt fighting in order to get civilians out.
+In recent days, fighters inside described bringing out small groups of civilians who had been hiding there for weeks.
+The fighters said via social media that both they and the Russians had used a white flag system to halt fighting in order to get civilians out.

 But Russian forces have intensified fire on the mill with mortars, artillery, truck-mounted rocket systems, aerial bombardment and shelling from the sea, making evacuation operations difficult.

-Three Ukrainian fighters were killed and six more were wounded during Friday’s evacuation attempt.
+Three Ukrainian fighters were reportedly killed and six more wounded during an evacuation attempt Friday.
 Capt.
-Sviatoslav Palamar, the deputy commander of the Azov Regiment, said his troops had waved white flags and accused Russian forces of firing an anti-tank weapon at a vehicle.
+Sviatoslav Palamar, the deputy commander of the Azov Regiment, said his troops had waved white flags, and he accused Russian forces of firing an anti-tank weapon at a vehicle.

 It remains unclear what will happen to the estimated 2,000 fighters at Azovstal, both those still in combat and the hundreds believed to be wounded.
 In recent days the Ukrainian government has been reaching out to international organizations to try to secure safe passage for them.
 The fighters have repeatedly vowed not to surrender.

-Zelenskyy said officials were trying to find a way to evacuate the fighters.
-But he acknowledged the difficulty, saying, “We are not losing hope, we are not stopping.
+Zelenskyy said officials were trying to find a way to evacuate them.
+He acknowledged the difficulty, but said, “We are not losing hope, we are not stopping.
 Every day we are looking for some diplomatic option that might work.”

 Russian forces have probed the plant and even reached into its warren of tunnels, according to Ukrainian officials.